Understanding & Celebrating the Holy Sacraments of the Church

 MARRIAGE

 To prepare for the Sacrament of Marriage at St. Joseph’s, one member of the couple must be a registered parishioner.
-Please contact the Parish Office at 515-266-2226 at least 6 months in advance of the proposed wedding date; diocesan guidelines do not permit setting a definite date for the wedding until part of the Marriage Preparation Program has been completed.
+Please contact the Parish Office at 515-266-2226 at least 6 months in advance of the proposed wedding date; diocesan guidelines do not allow setting a definite date for the wedding until part of the Marriage Preparation Program has been completed.

 HOLY ORDERS & VOCATIONS